SciCatProject/documentation/Development/v4.x/backend/configuration/jobconfig.md

 After _create_ and _update_ stages, a series of actions can be performed by SciCat.
 This can be things like sending an email, posting a message to a message broker, or calling an API.
-The `jobParams` and `jobResultObject` are used to add additional information that the actions may need, such as the list of datasets the job refers to.
+The `jobParams` and `jobResultObject` are used to provide additional information that the actions may need, such as the list of datasets the job refers to.

 A full list of built-in actions is given below.
 A plugin mechanism for registering new